 Type of Tumor in Dogs with Liver Cancer

-There are four types of this cancer for dogs.
-The specific form of liver cancer that a dog is diagnosed with depends on the kind of tumor growing in the dog's liver.
-These four kinds of canine liver cancer are:
+There are four types of primary liver cancer for dogs.
+The specific form of primary liver cancer that a dog is diagnosed with depends on the kind of tumor growth in the dog's liver, if it affects the entire liver, causing liver enlargement, and on.
+These four kinds of spread to the liver cancer are:

 Bile Duct Carcinoma